1. Skip to content

 September 11, 2024

-Hungary's Prime Minister Viktor Orban wants to send soldiers to Chad to stem migration.
-Observers say Orban seeks to mimic Russian President Vladimir Putin's growing influence in the continent.
+Hungarian Prime Minister Viktor Orban wants to send soldiers to Chad to stem migration.
+Observers say Orban aims to mimic the growing influence of Russian President Vladimir Putin on the continent.

-Chad's Mahamat Idriss Déby and Hungary's Viktor Orbán in Budapest
+Chad's Mahamat Idriss Deby and Hungary's Viktor Orban meet in Budapest.

 Chad plays a vital role in the campaign against migration from the Sahel region towards Europe, Orban wrote on Facebook.